-Knowing which skills are needed to be a dental assistant can help you determine whether your interests and skills are well-aligned for a career in this field, as well as help you focus on skills to grow and develop while you plan for your future.
-Aside from being skilled at using your hands, dental assistants should possess the following skills:
+Knowing the skills needed to be a dental assistant can help you determine whether your interests and skills are well-aligned for a career in this field, as well as help you focus on skills to grow and develop while you plan for your future.
+Outside of being skilled at using their hands, the following dental assistant soft skills are crucial to success in the field.

 1. Active listening

 As you work with patients every day, it's important to give them your full attention, take time to understand what they're sharing with you, ask appropriate questions, and avoid interrupting.
-Dental assistants must listen to complex patient experiences, like, "It hurts when I drink cold water but not when I bite down on it."
+Dental assistants must listen to complex patient experiences while processing the information simultaneously.
 Dental assistants must also ask clarifying questions and make inferences based on the information shared.

 2. Speaking

-Communication skills are important in this field.
+Communication skills are highly important in this field.
 During the course of your work, you'll be responsible for ensuring patients feel welcome and know exactly what to expect from the beginning of their appointment until the end.
-Dental assistants communicate verbally with patients over the phone, who may call in to describe a problem they're having, and patients in the chair, who may be nervous and wanting to know what to expect throughout their procedure.
+Dental assistants communicate verbally with patients over the phone, who may call in to describe a problem they're having, and patients in the chair, who may be nervous and want to know what to expect throughout their procedure.
+As you interact directly with dentists and other healthcare team members, you’ll need to maintain professionalism and communicate medical information with accuracy.

 3. Reading comprehension